 Real-life example: Sephora’s loyalty program

-Sephora’s Beauty Insider program is a great example of a strategic loyalty initiative.
-Customers earn points with every purchase, which they can redeem for exclusive products, discounts, or early access to new launches.
+Sephora’s Beauty Insider program is a retailer’s tiered loyalty program where customers earn points with each purchase, unlocking samples, early access to new products, and special services.

 Your customer’s journey doesn’t end at checkout; it evolves.
 Strong after-sales service isn’t just a nicety; it’s a competitive edge that deepens trust, builds advocacy, and extends customer lifetime value.